sureshvenkatesan/artifactory-user-plugins/cleanup/cleanUnusedArtifacts/README.md

 Artifactory Unused Artifacts Cleanup User Plugin
 ================================================
+To apply the plugin to a Artifactory HA cluster for the first time , copy the cleanUnusedArtifacts.groovy to ${ARTIFACTORY_HOME}/etc/artifactory/plugins folder any node and restart the Artifactory service on that node.
+Now you will see the plugin appear on ${ARTIFACTORY_HOME}/etc/artifactory/plugins folder on all other nodes in the HA cluster.
+Then do a rolling restart of the Artifactory service on all other nodes.

+After the plugin is activated in the Artifactory cluster ,  any new changes to the plugin can be applied by just invoking the "reload" API

+`curl -X POST -n "$URL/artifactory/api/plugins/reload"`

 A custom cleanup schedule can be defined for any Repository by setting a
 [Property](https://www.jfrog.com/confluence/display/RTF/Properties)